Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 - Check that a camera based `Source<ImageProcessor>` such as `CameraXImageProcessorSource` is provided to the `Session.Builder`.
 If you cannot provide an implementation of `Source<ImageProcessor>` then make sure to connect a `SurfaceTexture` based input to the current `Session.processor`.
 - If no `ViewStub` is provided to the `Session.Builder` then CameraKit does not attempt to render any views such as lenses carousel as well as camera preview.
 To see camera preview without any other CameraKit views, a `TextureView`, `SurfaceTexture` or `Surface` based output must be connected to the current `Session.processor`.
 - If a non-null `ViewStub` is provided to the `Session.Builder` check (using [Layout Inspector](https://developer.android.com/studio/debug/layout-inspector)) that the layout dimensions are more than 0 when the `ViewStub` gets inflated.
 The CameraKit's root view that gets inflated from the provided `ViewStub` inherits layout parameters set on the `ViewStub`, check that `match_parent` or other parameters are applicable to your layout.
 - Compare versions of dependencies of your app to the CameraKit sample apps.
-If dependency versions differ, for example the `camerakit-sample-partner` uses `androidx.constraintlayout:constraintlayout:1.1.3` while your app uses `androidx.constraintlayout:constraintlayout:2.0.0`, it is possible that code ported from CameraKit sample to your app may not work as expected.
+If dependency versions differ, for example the `camerakit-sample-full` uses `androidx.constraintlayout:constraintlayout:1.1.3` while your app uses `androidx.constraintlayout:constraintlayout:2.0.0`, it is possible that code ported from CameraKit sample to your app may not work as expected.

 ### Nothing works as expected